-Example 6 - Change in legislation applicable to a year of assessment
+Example 7 - Change in legislation applicable to a year of assessment

 Company H has a financial year ending on 31 December.
-It is granted permission under section 66(13C) to render financial accounts up until 8 January 2016.
+It is granted permission under section 66(13C) to render financial accounts up until 8 January 2020.

-On 5 January 2016 Company H received income in relation to its trade.
-The section governing the exemption of that income from normal tax was inserted with effect from 1 January 2016 and applicable to years of assessment commencing on or after that date.
+On 5 January 2020 Company H received income in relation to its trade.
+The section governing the exemption of that income from normal tax was inserted with effect from 1 January 2020 and applicable to years of assessment commencing on or after that date.

-Under section 66(13C) the income received must be accounted for in the year of assessment ending 31 December 2015.
+Under section 66(13C) the income received must be accounted for in the year of assessment ending 31 December 2019.

-The income will not be exempt from normal tax because the amendment applies to years of assessment commencing on or after 1 January 2016.
+The income will not be exempt from normal tax because the amendment applies to years of assessment commencing on or after 1 January 2020.
+The income earned on 5 January 2020 is included in Company H's year of assessment ending on 31 December 2019 which commenced on 1 January 2019.

-5. Tax period for value-added tax (VAT)
+5. Tax period for value-added tax

-A company registered as a vendor for VAT purposes is allocated a specific tax period for which the output tax and input tax is declared and the difference between them is calculated and either paid to or refunded by SARS for that specific tax period.
+A company registered or required to be registered as a vendor12 is allocated a specific tax period for which the output tax and input tax is declared and the difference between them is calculated and either paid to or refunded by SARS for that specific tax period.
 The closure by a company of its financial accounts on a day other than the last day of its financial year will not have any impact on its VAT liability for any tax period.